Cervical cancer screening tests: Visual inspection methods

 Current cervical cancer screening protocols typically include a combination of cervical cytology and human papillomavirus (HPV) testing.
 Visual inspection of the cervix has reemerged as a screening tool for low resource settings, despite its limited specificity, since it is economical and provides immediate results.
 Visual inspection can be performed with acetic acid (VIA) or Lugol's iodine (VILI).
 These procedures are also referred to as Visual Inspection with Acetic Acid (VIA) or Visual Inspection with Lugol’s Iodine (VILI).

 Techniques for performing visual inspection of the cervix will be reviewed here.
 The utility of visual inspection methods, strategies for cervical cancer screening, and techniques for other tests are discussed separately.
-(See "Screening for cervical cancer in resource-limited settings" and "Screening for cervical cancer: Rationale and recommendations" and "Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing".)
+(See "Screening for cervical cancer in resource-limited settings" and "Screening for cervical cancer" and "Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing".)

 There are NO absolute contraindications to visual inspection of the cervix.
 VIA, rather than VILI, should be performed in women with an allergy to iodine.
 Visual inspection can be performed during pregnancy, but cervical biopsies are relatively contraindicated in pregnant women unless invasive cancer is suspected.

 - Schiller W. Leucoplakia, leucokeratosis, and carcinoma of the cervix.
 Am J Obstet Gynecol 1938; 35:17.

 - World Cancer Report 2008, Boyle P, Levin B (Eds), International Agency for Research on Cancer, Lyon Cedex, France 2008.